jed/esbuild-plugin-eval/README.md

 export default Array.from({length: 50}, (_, n) => fib(n))
 ```

-importing it without this plugin like this:
+Importing it without this plugin like this:

 ```js
 import table from './table.js'